 As of July 1, 2021, adults in Virginia who are 21 and older are allowed to possess a small amount of recreational marijuana and to cultivate a small number of marijuana plants in their homes.
 The Virginia General Assembly approved a bill that legalized adult possession of up to one ounce of marijuana.
 The bill also provides for the sale of recreational marijuana.
 However, keep in mind that retail sales are not scheduled to begin until 2024.
 State laws surrounding the use and sale of marijuana are constantly changing, so it is critical that you consult with an attorney with knowledge of both marijuana and business law before creating any type of entrepreneurial plan.

-The marijuana business can be broken into three general categories: cultivation, infused product manufacturing, and retail sales.
-Each business model varies depending on if they are for recreational or medical use.
-Other industries include testing facilities, delivery services, devices for consumption, and software or other online services.
+The marijuana business can be broken into three general categories.
+Each type of business varies depending on if they are designed for recreational or medical marijuana use.
+Other industries include testing facilities, delivery services, consumption devices, and even software services.

-Opening a legal cannabis farm or dispensary is more complicated than starting many other kinds of businesses, mainly because of the regulatory environment and its uncertainties.
-State laws tend to vary for cannabis companies and the cannabis entrepreneurs trying to start them.
-The following factors should be considered before deciding whether the cannabis industry is right for you:
+Opening a legal marijuana business is more complex than starting most other types of enterprise, because of the regulatory environment and the remaining uncertainties.
+State laws do vary for cannabis companies and the entrepreneurs who are trying to create them.
+Here are a few factors that you should be considering before deciding if the cannabis industry is right for you:

 Marijuana businesses face unique challenges and opportunities in this fast-paced, highly regulated industry.
 At the forefront of this exciting and rapidly growing industry, Gordon offers legal guidance and creative solutions to help clients achieve their business goals.
 Attorney Peters serves clients in Lynchburg and Blackstone, Virginia as well as neighboring areas of Amherst, Campbell, Bedford, Nottoway, Prince Edward, and Charlotte Counties.
 Set up a one-on-one consultation today.